-In the financial world, as in most other arenas, risk is directly proportionate to reward; generally, the higher the reward, the higher the risk.
+In the financial world, as in most other areas, the risk is directly proportionate to reward; generally, the higher the reward, the higher the risk.
 People with rich mentalities are willing to take that risk.
 They work exploit opportunities even when they don’t have the expertise for it.

-You have to do something, buy something, or start something in order to succeed financially.
-You have to see opportunities for profit all around you instead of focusing on ways of losing money.
+You have to do something, buy something, or start something to succeed financially.
+You have to see profit opportunities all around you instead of focusing on ways of losing money.

 7. Rich Mindsets Always Focus on Positive Attitude